Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                     |
 | Python | `void respawn_player()` |

-This method respawns player after death in multiplayer mode.
+This method respawns the player after death in multiplayer mode.
-After calling this method, the first state after respawn will be available.
+After calling this method, the first state after the respawn will be available.

 See also:
 - [`isMultiplayerGame`](#isMultiplayerGame)